A previous post is entitled:

 I want to add that Robert Lansdale is looking for an aerial photo – any help site visitors can provide will be much appreciated:

 Robert’s father, Bob Lansdale, and family lived out on the “spit” west of Estobicoke Creek, first in the 1920s and 1930s in a cottage and then in the 1940s in a house.
 It was half-way down that sand spit.
 They moved to 41st street in the early to mid 1950s where Robert’s uncle and Bob Lansdale built a house.
-Robert’s rather Bob Lansdale is the editor of the Photographic Historical Society of Canada.
+Robert’s father Bob Lansdale is the editor of the Photographic Historical Society of Canada.

 Robert’s own interest is to better document the “Flats” which is now Marie Curtis Park.